beuthbot/rasa/README.md

 ## Getting Started

-The following instructions help you to install RASA for the BeuthBot.
+The following instructions help you to install Rasa for the BeuthBot.

-### 0. Requirements
+### 0 Requirements

 #### Development & Release